 in Connecticut next.
 In this issue, Dr. Graham writes about vigorous activity and fitness from the festival,and we get another article in the 32 Elements of Health

 series on … Vigorous Activity, of course! :)

 Also included are a video of some fitness fun during Kevin’s work break, and some exercise ideas to get you started “playing your way toward health and fitness” through vigorous activity.
 Little bits of intense activity here and there can really liven up your day, your health, your fitness, and your life.
 This is my most common form of regular exercise.

 is always a terrific place to get in a good dose of experiential learning that will help you integrate health and fitness activities into your life back home.
 It’s not too late to sign up and join us for this and other FoodnSport September Events

 From Dr. Graham

-Read more of this article …
+Read the whole article …

 Get yourself a copy of the Perpetual Health Calendar for more daily lessons/quotes from Dr. Graham.